 The unfortunate reality of bicycling in Washington is that, ultimately, you are at the mercy of motor vehicle drivers.
 There are many steps you can take to avoid hazardous incidents, but these steps may not be enough in every situation.
 As the result of inattention, distraction, or even reckless behavior such as speeding and drunk driving, drivers may cause serious injury to law-abiding bicyclists.
 Such injuries are often severe and potentially even fatal.
 Holding the at-fault driver responsible for the harm they've caused may be the only way to achieve physical and/or emotional recovery.

 Our goal is to get you the money you need for the best recovery possible.
-If you think legal action may be the right decision for you, give our Washington bike accident attorneys a call at (888) 228-3860 or contact us online for a free consultation.
+If you think legal action may be the right decision for you, give our Seattle bike accident attorneys a call at (888) 228-3860 or contact us online for a free consultation.

 Bike Accident Articles

 Client ReviewsRead More